tan-yong-sheng/scraping_quickstart/README.md

-I'm(Note: part 8 - ensure scraped_data_quality haven't yet done for all 3 ipynb, especially sqlmodel...
-Perhaps use sqlalchemy is better)

 # Scraping Quickstart

 This repository serves as a comprehensive introduction to web scraping techniques, suitable for beginners and intermediate Python users.
 It provides a hands-on learning experience through a series of Jupyter Notebooks, guiding you through various scraping methods.